mauvaisetroupe/ea-design-it/documentation/metamodel/README.md

 ## Functional Flows

-In the context of a **Landscape**, a Functional Flow represents a functional information exchange between two applications
+In the context of a **Landscape**, a Functional Flow represents a functional information exchange between two or more applications

 <br/>